-Rosemary Focaccia Bread, the most delicious homemade Italian bread that can be enjoyed as a side dish or just on its own.
+Rosemary Focaccia, a delicious homemade Italian bread that can be enjoyed as a side dish or just on its own.
 It's a lot easier to make than you think, and a lot tastier than any store-bought version.
 Full of flavour, and baked to perfection, my rosemary focaccia is a real treat.

 Making bread is certainly an art.
 Good old days when we used to consume only freshly-baked homemade bread.
 I know it's easier to buy the ready-made one, but, although there's an abundance of choices out there, the quality is rather poor.
 And I can't even say cheap price either.